 - Can I get on UF Exchange before my unit?
 Can I delay getting on UF Exchange until sometime after my unit moves to UF Exchange?

 All users in a unit will move to UF Exchange together.
 This is important to insure that all mail services and their support function properly.

 - When will my unit move to UF Exchange?

 Your unit will make its own decision when it will move to UF Exchange.
 Four units have already made that decision – IFAS, Academic Affairs, College of Fine Arts and the Harn Art Museum.
 These units will begin to move to UF Exchange on January 19th, 2008.
 Units will move by department and the exact order of the departments is to be determined.
 It is expected that departments of these units will be on UF Exchange by April 30, 2008.
 During the spring, additional units may decide to move to UF Exchange and they will come on beginning as early as May.
 The proposed scheduled for Phase 1 migration is available at http://www.mail.ufl.edu/documents/ProposedMigrationScheduleforUFExchange.pdf.

 - If I have a problem with my mail in UF Exchange, who do I call?

 You always have two choices.
 You can call your local IT support person.
 Your local IT support person will be trained to provide support for UF Exchange.
 In addition, you can call the UF Computing Help Desk at 392-HELP.
 The UF Computing Help Desk provides phone and email support for UF Exchange as well as routing of calls to local people who can help you.

 - What clients are supported for use by UF Exchange?

 You may use a variety of email clients to access UF Exchange.
-Most people will use Outlook 2007 and this is the preferred client, offering the widest variety of features.
-But other clients will work based on supported protocols.
+Most people will use Outlook 2013 and this is the preferred client.
 Additional information and support will be available for the most commonly used browsers and desktop clients at UF.